-A troubled building in Williamsburg that was evacuated by NYC not long before Thanksgiving this year is facing the latest crisis: a personal injury lawsuit brought by a worker on the site for injuries he received during a fall off scaffolding in September last year.
+A troubled building in Williamsburg that was evacuated by NYC not long before Thanksgiving this year is facing the latest crisis: a Long Island Personal Injury Lawyer brought by a worker on the site for injuries he received during a fall off scaffolding in September last year.

 Alvin Eugene, the construction worker, claims he was unable to work for seven months after injuries to his wrist and knee as a result of the fall.
 Eugene is directing the lawsuit against the building’s owner, as well as a number of contractors.
 He claims that the scaffolding he had to use with other workers was improperly maintained, secured and placed.
 He is suing the parties mentioned above for medical bills he has had to pay, as well as lost wages and other undisclosed damages caused by his fall.

 Not long before Thanksgiving, the Building Department’s inspectors examined the building and declared that parts of it were unsafe and ordered 50 residents to evacuate and a beauty salon to close until the building’s defects were rectified.